WHY WE DO

 Portrait of a doctor with a mask - People Power Health

-Healthcare professionals are at the intersection of having resources and being resourceful.
+Clinicians are at the intersection of having resources and being resourceful.
 Many of them are sharing the lived experience of their communities, but at the same time have access to more resources (potential)

 Medical equipment People Power Health